T Level: Digital Production, Design & Development

 Please note: T Levels are only available for students that will be 16-18 whilst studying the qualification.

 What will I do

-This T Level programme has been developed in collaboration with employers and businesses so everything you will learn will meet the needs of industry and prepare you for work.
+T Level in Digital Production, Design & Development has been developed in collaboration with employers and businesses so everything you will learn will meet the needs of industry and prepare you for work.
 They provide the knowledge and experience needed to open the door to highly skilled employment, an Apprenticeship or higher level study, including university.

 This Technical Qualification aligns with the Software Development Technician Level 3 Apprenticeship and therefore supports progression to entry-level job opportunities in software design and development.
 Job roles could include Software Development Technician, Junior Developer, Junior Application, Software Developer, Junior Programmer and many more in the industry.

 Entry requirements: Five GCSEs at grade 4 or above, including English language, Maths and science OR a vocational qualification at Level 2 at Merit and above in a relevant subject e.g. BTEC in Digital Information Technology with GCSE English language & Maths at 4 or above.

 Don’t worry if you don’t quite have these results.
 Our Digital Transition Programme is designed to help you get on the T Level pathway.
 Apply for the T Level, and all of this can be discussed with you at interview.
 See below for more information about the Transition Programme.

 DO I NEED TO PURCHASE ANYTHING?

 We may recommend revision books for purchase during the course and there may be additional costs associated with transport to Industry Placements and costs of relevant trips